rsearls/jModInfGen/mod-info-parser/README.md

 Two Jar archives are produced.
     - Archive module-info-directives-util-1.0.jar is the traditional reference archive.
-    - Archive module-info-directives-util-1.0.one-jar.jar is an executable Jar that allows you to use Main.
+    - Archive module-info-directives-util-1.0.one-jar.jar is an executable Jar that allows the user to use Main.
 It can be run with the following cmd. java -jar module-info-directives-util-1.0.one-jar.jar <INPUT_FILE>
                 example
                     java -jar target/module-info-directives-util-1.0.one-jar.jar src/main/resources/ModuleStmtTest.txt